 No, because of the various rules that Global Affairs Canada and the Embassy has you must first speak with an ALSC agent at 1-800-336-1132 ( Monday-Friday 9am-5pm ET) before attending at any of our ALSC service centers.
 This will ensure that your document is ready for processing and that you have any additional requirements for the embassy or Global Affairs to save you time.
 It will also allow us to help you complete our Order Form, explain the fees that are required to perform our services and confirm your payment options prior to you attending.
 It’s important to note that if you do attend at an ALSC service center prior to speaking with an ALSC agent it may result in more fees for you in order for us to perform our specialized services.

-We accept payment in Canadian funds either in exact cash, money order/bank draft payable to “Auth.
-Legz.
-Services Canada”, email money transfer, bank money transfer, corporate cheque, PayPal, Visa, MasterCard or Discover credit card.
+Our services can be paid securely online using MasterCard & Visa Credit Card, ApplePay, Discovery, PayPal, or Interac e-Transfer once your document has been received by us or include a Corporate Cheque or Money Order when sending to us.
 For payment of the embassy fees most accept payment by money order/bank draft please speak to your ALSC agent they will be able to provide you the payee details.
 As an alternative, we can obtain the embassy fee money order/bank draft on your behalf please note that there will be a $10 transaction fee for us to do so.
-Once all services are completed we will provide you a detailed receipt for services including your credit card receipt if using this as your form of payment.
+Once all services are paid we will provide you a detailed receipt for services.

 This would be considered two documents.
 Documents are calculated by volume not content.
 Another way to consider it would be that if you require it to be stamped for authentication or legalization it is calculated as a document.